Fictionalism in the Philosophy of Mathematics

-Field's hard-road response is based on the rejection of premise (i).
+Field’s hard-road response is based on the rejection of premise (i).
 He argues that mathematics is, in fact, not indispensable to empirical science.
 Field tries to establish this thesis by arguing that our empirical theories can be nominalized, i.e., reformulated in a way that avoids reference to, and existential quantification over, abstract objects.
 This is an extremely controversial claim, and it is very difficult to establish, for presumably, one would have to actually carry out the nominalization for every one of our empirical theories—thus, the name hard-road fictionalism.
 Field did not try to do this for all of our empirical theories.
 Rather, he tried to motivate his position by explaining how the nominalization would go for one empirical theory, namely, Newtonian Gravitation Theory.
-Now, some people have complained that even if Field's strategy could work for this one theory, it might not work for other theories, and in particular, Malament (1982) has argued that his strategy would not work in connection with Quantum Mechanics (but see Balaguer (1996b and 1998a) for an argument that Field's strategy can be extended to the case of quantum mechanics, and see Bueno (2003) for a response).
-Moreover, there are several other objections that have been raised against Field's program—see, e.g., Malament (1982), Shapiro (1983), Resnik (1985), and Chihara (1990, chapter 8, section 5).
-At present, the status of Field's response to the Quine-Putnam argument remains controversial at best.
+Now, some people have complained that even if Field’s strategy could work for this one theory, it might not work for other theories, and in particular, Malament (1982) has argued that his strategy would not work in connection with Quantum Mechanics (but see Balaguer (1996b and 1998a) for an argument that Field’s strategy can be extended to the case of quantum mechanics, and see Bueno (2003) for a response).
+Moreover, there are several other objections that have been raised against Field’s program—see, e.g., Malament (1982), Shapiro (1983), Resnik (1985), and Chihara (1990, chapter 8, section 5).
+On the other hand, there are other works that develop, or provide motivation for, hard-road nominalist views; e.g., Arntzenius and Dorr (2012) develop a way to nominalize the theory of differentiable manifolds.
+At present, the status of the Fieldian hard-road response to the Quine-Putnam argument remains controversial.

 Balaguer’s easy-road response begins by granting premise (i) of the Quine-Putnam argument—i.e., by granting (for the sake of argument) that there do exist indispensable applications of mathematics to empirical science.
 Balaguer’s strategy is simply to account for these applications from a fictionalist point of view.
 His argument can be summarized as follows: If there are any such things as abstract objects, then they are causally inert.
 But given this, it follows that the truth of empirical science depends upon two sets of facts that hold or don’t hold independently of one another.
 One of these sets of facts is purely platonistic and mathematical, and the other is purely physical (or more precisely, purely anti-platonistic).
 Since these two sets of facts hold or don’t hold independently of one another, fictionalists can maintain that (a) there does obtain a set of purely physical facts of the sort required here, i.e., the sort needed to make empirical science true, but (b) there doesn’t obtain a set of purely platonistic facts of the sort required for the truth of empirical science (because there are no such things as abstract objects).
 Therefore, fictionalism is consistent with an essentially realistic view of empirical science, because fictionalists can maintain that even if there are no such things as mathematical objects and, hence, our empirical theories aren’t strictly true, these theories still paint an essentially accurate picture of the physical world, because the physical world is just the way it needs to be for empirical science to be true.
 In other words, fictionalists can maintain that the physical world “holds up its end of the empirical-science bargain”.
 Finally, to provide a view of what mathematics is doing in empirical science, the claim is that it functions as a descriptive or representational aid.
 In other words, it gives us an easy way of making claims about the physical world.
 For instance, by making reference to real numbers—or, better, by using terms that purport to refer to real numbers—we give ourselves an easy way of describing the temperature states of physical systems.
 And Balaguer argues that mathematics can succeed in its role as a descriptive aid even if it isn’t true; indeed, he argues that truth is simply no help at all in this connection.